plashchynski/OtoDecks/REPORT.md

 ### R3D: Component allows the user to load files from the library into a deck

 You can drag and drop files from the library into the deck.
 This is done by allowing a library item to be dragged by overriding the `juce::TableListBoxModel::getDragSourceDescription` method in the `LibraryComponent` class.
 An information about the dragged item is stored in a XML-serialized `juce::ValueTree` object.
-The dragged object received by overriding the `juce::TextDragAndDropTarget::itemDropped` method in the `DeckGUI` class.
-The `DeckGUI` unserializes the `juce::ValueTree` object from a XML string received by `itemDropped` as an argument, get the item's file path, finally loads the file into the deck.
+The dragged object received by overriding the `juce::TextDragAndDropTarget::itemDropped` method in the `Deck` class.
+The `DecDecknserializes the `juce::ValueTree` object from a XML string received by `itemDropped` as an argument, get the item's file path, finally loads the file into the deck.

 ### R3E: The music library persists so that it is restored when the user exits then restarts the application